Products

 NewMouth is reader supported.
 We may earn a commission if you purchase something using one of our links.
 Advertising Disclosure.

 Knowing what to look for at the dentist is essential to protect your oral health and bank account from common dental scams.
-We'll take a look at some bad dentist warning signs and how to prevent getting scammed.
+We’ll review some dental scam warning signs and discuss how to prevent it from happening to you.

 12 Warning Signs of a Bad or Fraudulent Dentist

-There are various warning signs of a dishonest or bad dentist.
-These include:
+These are the various warning signs of a dishonest or fraudulent dentist:

 1. They Charge You for “Phantom Treatments”